hnryjmes/POODR/README.md

 * common error: forgetting to send super

 * "When a subclass sends super, it's effectively declaring that it knows the algorithm; it depends on this knowledge.
-If the algorithm changes, then the subclasses may break even if their own specialisations are not otherwise affected."
+If the algorithm changes, then the subclasses may break even if their own specializations are not otherwise affected."

+* "When your problem is one of needing numerous specializations of a stable, common abstraction, inheritance can be an extremely low-cost solution."